BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_1_Creating_Secrets_from_the_Command_Line.md

 This word list can then be stored somewhere safe.
-The [#SmartCustody course](https://www.smartcustody.com/) suggests inscribing it into metal.
-This should make your seed much less prone to loss.
+The [#SmartCustody course](https://www.smartcustody.com/) suggests inscribing it into metal and locking it in a vault or safe.
+This should make your seed much less prone to loss (while still protecting it from compromise).

 > 📖 **What is a seed phase?** A collection of 12 or 24 ordered mnemonic words can define a seed.
 Though seed phrases are not